GfSE/SAF-Specification/viewpoints/Operational-Capability-Viewpoint.md

 ## Example
 ![SAR and FDN Capability Definition](../diagrams/SAR-and-FDN-Capability-Definition.svg)
 ## Purpose
-The Operational Capability Viewpoint defines a taxonomy of Capabilites from a Stakeholder’s perspective including composition, specialization, and dependency relationships between Operational Capabilities.
+The Operational Capability Viewpoint defines a taxonomy of Capabilities from a Stakeholder’s perspective including composition, specialization, and dependency relationships between Operational Capabilities.
 ## Applicability
 The Operational Capability Viewpoint supports the "Business or Mission Analysis Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.1] defining Capabilities at an operational level (e.g., business or mission profile, and operational scenarios).
 The Operational Capability Viewpoint contributes to the problem or opportunity statement.
 ## Stakeholder